Can Diet Support Fertility & Reproductive Health?

 -

-Omega-3 fatty acids: These fats, particularly EPA and DHA, support hormone regulation, cervical mucus production, ovulation, and uterine blood flow.
+Omega-3 fatty acids: These fats, particularly EPA and DHA, help support normal hormone balance, cervical mucus production, ovulation, and uterine blood flow.
 They are found in fatty fish such as salmon, mackerel, and sardines.
 Plant-based options include flaxseeds, chia seeds, and walnuts.

 -